gnietof/Quantum/cheat/tips_basic.md

 - q.get_invert()

 ### Barriers
-The valid ways to create barrier are (considering we have a three qbit circuit):
+The valid ways to create barrier are (considering we have a three qubit circuit):
--	qc.barrier(): barrier for all qbits
+-	qc.barrier(): barrier for all qubits
 -	qc.barrier(0,1) / qc.barrier([0,1]): barrier in q0 and q1
 -	qc.barrier(0,2) / qc.barrier([0,2]): barrier in q0 and q2
 -	qc.barrier(range(3)): barrier between q0 and q2